The term “FOMO” was officially coined in the Oxford English dictionary in 2013 to mean “fear of missing out.”

 If we’re so afraid of being left out, why do so many of us still hold back when it comes to being included?
 How can we battle FOMO and get what we really want?

 The world is abundant.
 There is plenty of satisfaction out there for all of us!
-If we’re embracing a growth-mentality and working toward bring in more of what we need into our lives, we may realize we each need something different.
+If we’re embracing a growth mentality and working toward bringing in more of what we need into our lives, we may realize we each need something different.
 When we forget the world is abundant and there’s enough to go around, we feel jealous and insecure.